alexvolchetsky/alexvolchetsky.github.io/_posts/2020-01-10-adding-new-language-in-solr-indexes.markdown

 Of course this is not mandatory to comment out `filters` elements but it helps to troubleshoot issues.

 After that SOLR will have Polish language added.
 For other languages process will be similar.
-In <a href="https://sitecore.namics.com/2018/11/26/adding-new-languages-to-sitecores-solr-indexes/">Fabian Geiger</a> post you can find values in `managed-schema` for other languages.
+In [Fabian Geiger](https://sitecore.namics.com/2018/11/26/adding-new-languages-to-sitecores-solr-indexes/) post you can find values in `managed-schema` for other languages.
 Now you can try rebuild index and error will disappear.

 Happy coding!